 Milka ingredients label error

 Another, more recent, label translation error occurred in the middle east for major chocolate brand Milka.
 They attempted to launch a new chocolate bar “Milka & Oreo” into the UAE market, a mostly Muslim demographic.

 Unfortunately, Milka had translated the word ‘chocolate liquor‘ in the ingredients list as ‘alcoholic beverages’ in Arabic, a real faux-pas in a predominantly dry region where the consumption of alcohol is strictly regulated.
 As rumours about the chocolate bar containing alcohol spread across social media in the country, the Dubai Food Safety Department carried out an ingredient analysis, concluding in the end that the chocolate bar did NOT contain any alcohol whatsoever.

 This error resulted in the chocolate bar being removed from store shelves and recalled in order to avoid further confusion amongst its customers.
 While Milka didn’t comment on the issue, it’s safe to assume that this incident had significant financial consequences for the parent company, Mondelēz International, not to mention the reputational damage to the brand in this region.

 Key takeaways on avoiding Sales Loss due to Bad Labels

-Companies need to keep in mind that label production should not be the starting point for a foreign market entry.
-The actual process of going global needs to begin with considering the value proposition of a brand and its product.
+Companies need to keep in mind that label production should not be the starting point for foreign market entry.
+The actual process of going global needs, to begin with considering the value proposition of a brand and its product.
 The first question stakeholders need to pose is “How do we approach the target market and convince them of our product value proposition?”.

-Thorough research and a clear strategy is a must in order to achieve a successful market entry.
+Thorough research and a clear strategy is a must in order to achieve successful market entry.
 Adopting this approach should protect you against poor sales and even worse, a complete market entry failure.